theroyaritra/IITMadrasPythonCodeBase/README.md

 **Solutions of CodeChef Practice Contests (specifically conducted for IITM BSc Students) are also added here within the "Programming exam codes Folder".**

-## In my opinion, The most Important and/or difficult-to-solve problems in assignments are:-
+## In my opinion, The most Important and/or difficult-to-solve problems in assignments, practice tests are:-
 ### Week 1:-
 GrPA 6
 ### Week 2:-